Arcadia 2001: Reception

 After seeing the Arcadia 2001 at the summer 1982 Consumer Electronics Show, Danny Goodman of Creative Computing Video & Arcade Games reported that its graphics were similar to the Atari 2600's, and that "our overall impression of the game play was favorable for a system in this price range, though no cartridge stands out as being an exciting original creation".
 He called the controller offering both Intellivision-like disc and joystick functionality "A great idea".

 Games

 Emerson planned to launch the console with 19 games.
 Some Arcadia 2001 games are ports of lesser-known arcade games such as Route 16, Jungler, and Jump Bug, which were not available on other home systems.

 Emerson actually created many popular arcade titles including Pac-Man, Galaxian and Defender for the Arcadia, but never had them manufactured as Atari started to sue its competitor companies for releasing games to which it had exclusive-rights agreements.
 Early marketing showed popular arcade games, but they were later released as clones.
 For instance, the Arcadia 2001 game Space Raiders is a clone of Defender, and Breakaway is a clone of Breakout.

 Released games

-There are 47 games known to have been released for the Arcadia 2001 and its clones.
+There are 55 games known to have been released for the Arcadia 2001 and its clones during the system's lifetime.

-Unreleased games
+Homebrew games

+Three homebrew games are known to have been made for the system: